famndox/P3-jellyRoots/README.md

 ...but a taste of what's to come...

-- An overview of the project and its purpose
+- OVERVIEW & PURPOSE
+--
+A visualization of restaurants and hotels within the metropolitan area of Denver, Colorado.

 - Instructions on how to use and interact with the project

 - At least one paragraph summarizing efforts for ethical considerations made in the project

 - References for the data source(s)

 - References for any code used that is not your own